9406012766/fabzero/stereolithography.md

 ## Steps for the cutting of PCB by Stereo Lithography 3D Printer

-Download "Vpond" software to operate the SRM-20 to cut the PCB.
+Download "Vpanel" software to operate the SRM-20 to cut the PCB.
 There are up, down, right and left arrow mark to move the drolling bit.
 Put the value of x,y, and z axis.
 Speed = 100.
 By click alignment key, we can tight the cutting niddle.